camelot-os/sentry-kernel/doc/concepts/concepts/initial.rst

 .. note::
-   There is no way, in userspace, to get back forged capabilities other than through the usage of task CONFIG_ build time definitions of capabilities
+   There is no way, in userspace, to get back forged capabilities other than through the usage of task CONFIG_ build time definitions of capabilities.

 .. note::
-   the capabitility check is fully controlled by the security manager, using the task metadatas
+   the capabitility check is fully controlled by the security manager, using the task metadata.

 The following capabilities are defined in Sentry: